 A draft Feasibility Report/draft Environmental Assessment was released for public review on March 31, 2014.
 The final Feasibility Report and Environmental Assessment were approved by the Civil Works Review Board on Aug.
 21, 2014.
 State and agency review of the proposed Chief of Engineers' Report closed on Nov.
 24, 2014.
 The final Chief of Engineers' Report was signed on Feb.
 8, 2015 and the reports were submitted to Congress on June 15, 2015.
 Congress authorized the project in the 2016 Water Infrastructure Improvements for the Nation Act.
 The design phase cost sharing agreement between the District and the sponsor for the preconstruction, engineering, and design effort was executed Nov.
 13, 2015.
-Federal and sponsor funds have been received and design phase work is 95% complete.
-This project is awaiting federal funding.
+Federal funding has been received and the PPA has been signed.
+The contract will be awarded before the end of Fiscal Year 2021.